Vision and Goals

 2014 – Chelsea wins 2014 All America City competition.

 2013 – More than 250 residents contributed to the neighborhood planning processes for Shirley Avenue in Revere and the Broadway Corridor in Chelsea.

 2012 – Costa park rebuild completed and Membership launched.

 2011 – Chelsea new trash ordinance Cleaning Up Our Act piloted, and then rolled out city wide.

 2010 – First neighborhood revitalization plan developed: North Bellingham Hill a neighborhood hit hard by the housing crisis.

 2009 – TND conducted its first resident satisfaction survey – many followed.

 Sign up to be a TND member

 The Neighborhood Developers relies on members like you!
 As a community organization, membership is a crucial part of TND’s mission to strengthen our neighborhoods-and that can only be done with your help.
 Sign up to be a member today and get exclusive access to members-only events, newsletters and updates on community happenings that effect you and your neighborhood!
-For more questions contact Melissa Walsh at 617-889-1375 x 34 or email@example.com.
+For more questions contact Vicente Sanabria at 617-889-1375 or firstname.lastname@example.org.